arkadianet/ergo-vanitygen/README.md

--m, --matchCase          match provided pattern with case sensitivity -b, --batchSize [value]  the number of addresses to check at once in paralell, 1000 by default -p, --pattern [value]    pattern to look for in addresses
+-m, --matchCase          match provided pattern with case sensitivity -b, --batchSize [value]  the number of addresses to check at once in paralell, 1000 by default -p, --pattern [value]    pattern to look for in addresses --w12                    generate 12-word seed phrases (default is 24)
 </pre>

 Example:
 <br>
-`java -jar ergo-vanitygen-1.1.jar -e -p heLLo -m`
+`java -jar ergo-vanitygen-1.1.jar -e -p heLLo -m --w12`
 <br>
-This example will try finding an address that ends exactly with "heLLo" (case-sensitive)
+This example will try finding an address that ends exactly with "heLLo" (case-sensitive) using 12-word seed phrases

 <b>WARNING</b>: Randomly guessing seeds is demanding for the CPU: finding a 5 letter value can take millions of guesses!